AnvilGit/TaskMate/README.md

 4. Open your browser and go to http://localhost:5173 to view the application.

+### Live Application URL
+The Application is deployed in https://react-taskmate24.netlify.app/

+Click on the link to see the application
 ### Usage
 - To create a new note, fill in the title and content in the input fields and click the "Add" button.
 - To edit a note, click the "Edit" button next to the note you want to modify.
 Make your changes and click "Update".